 Steps:

 ➣Click here, in the top left corner, to unhide all rows in the whole spreadsheet.
-The entire sheet has been highlighted at the point.
+The entire sheet has been highlighted at this point.

 ➣Select the Unhide option from the right-click menu on the row headings section, and all rows in the spreadsheet will become visible.

-Read More: How to Unhide Multiple Rows in Excel (9 Methods)
+Read More: Unhide All Rows Not Working in Excel

 8. Unhide Rows Using VBA Code in Excel

-Likewise the above dataset, we are going to use a VBA code to unhide the rows in excel.
+Likewise the above dataset, we are going to use a VBA code to unhide all the rows in Excel.

 Steps: